ahlev/FinalGroupProject/README.md

 -------------

-## With SoundUp, venue managers and event hosts can invite guests and visitors shape their playlist by voting for their choice of the next song to play -- adding a new interactive dynamic to parties, venues, festivals and events and elevate the soundtrack wherever people gather.
+## With SoundUp, venue managers and event hosts can invite guests and visitors shape their playlist by voting for their choice of the next song to play -- adding a new interactive dynamic to parties, venues and events -- even trips in the car with friends.
+Elevate the soundtrack wherever people gather.

 ## Technology